-Ouzo is usually served as an aperit but is also used in some mixed drinks and cocktails.
+Ouzo is usually served as an aperitif but is also used in some mixed drinks and cocktails.

-Ouzo is protected by the European Union as an exclusive Greek product.
+Ouzo is protected by the European Union as an exclusively Greek product.
 As a traditional drink, it is subject to half the tax imposed on most other EU spirits.